pookleblinky/PookRPG/henchpeople/playersheet.md

 - Innovation: calculating/methodical
 - Synergy: inquisitive/exploratory

 There's a sixth stat, Teamwork, to track relationships with other PC's.
+Look at teamwork.md for how you build these relationships in Session 0.

 TODO: flesh out how relationships work